krzysztofnoga1/fullstack-computer-shop/README.md

 # Shop with computer parts 🖥️

 ### Website of shop with computer parts.
-Made with React, Spring Boot and PostgreSQL.
+Made with React.js, Spring Boot and PostgreSQL.

 # Key features ⚙️
 - Registraion and login forms